BRIXMIS: Vehicles

 BRIXMIS also exercised the British legal right under the Potsdam Agreement to use the airspace over both West and East Berlin, as well as the air corridors to and from West Germany to the city.
-Two de Havilland Chipmunk T10s were based at RAF Gatow and RAF aircrew posted to BRIXMIS had access to them for the conduct of photographic reconnaissance flights within the designated airspace; a radius of 12 nmi within the Berlin Control Zone (BCZ) from the Berlin Air Safety Centre (BASC) located in West Berlin.
+Two de Havilland Canada DHC-1 Chipmunk T10s were based at RAF Gatow and RAF aircrew posted to BRIXMIS had access to them for the conduct of photographic reconnaissance flights within the designated airspace: a radius of 12 nmi within the Berlin Control Zone (BCZ) from the Berlin Air Safety Centre (BASC) located in West Berlin.

 After the fall of the Berlin Wall, Chipmunk reconnaissance flights soon ceased and the two Chipmunks were flown to RAF Laarbruch, in Western Germany to await disposal.
 Chipmunk WG466 was flown back to Berlin and was donated to the Allied Museum in Berlin, where it remains on display today.
 WG486 is still in RAF service with the Battle of Britain Memorial Flight.